Signing certificates securely store your credentials so you can easily reference them when building your app in the cloud.

 .cerfile into your login keychain.

-- Right click on your imported certificate and click Export.
+- Right click the certificate and choose Export.

 - Select Personal Information Exchange (.p12) for File Format.